wp-plugins/easy-testimonials/readme.txt

 = Hey!
 How do I allow my visitors to submit testimonials? =

 Great question!
 With the Pro version of the plugin, you can do this with our front end form that is output with a shortcode!
 Testimonials will show up as pending on the Dashboard, for admin moderation.
-Visit here to purchase the Pro version: http://goldplugins.com/our-plugins/easy-testimonials-details/
+Visit [here](http://goldplugins.com/our-plugins/easy-testimonials-details/ "Easy Testimonials Pro") to purchase the Pro version.

 = Urk!
 When I Activate Easy Testimonials, I start having trouble with my Cycle2 powered JavaScript! =